3. Take chances and apply to many graduate scholarships

 During my search, I received an email from a financial aid officer encouraging students to apply for a new graduate school scholarship from Sallie Mae.

-As soon as I received the email, I quickly combed through the eligibility for the scholarship, expecting to be excluded, but I discovered that I was free to apply!
+As soon as I received the email, I quickly combed through the eligibility for the scholarship, expecting to be excluded, but I discovered that I could apply!
 Although I figured I had little chance of receiving the scholarship because of its few awardees, I worked on my submission materials for a few weeks, had my sister review my essay, completed any edits, and hit submit.

 4. Join clubs and organizations